 As with any medication your health practitioner recommends or prescribes, you should make sure you be careful.
 Be careful not to mix herbs that have similar actions or to combine herbs with other medicines.

 For example, if you’re taking an anticoagulant, you should avoid ginkgo, which is a natural blood thinner.
 Valerian, an herb used as a sedative, should not be mixed with prescription sleeping pills.

 For pregnant women, it’s advised that you avoid nearly all herbs, particular in the first trimester, unless one recommended by your healthcare provider; nursing mothers should do the same for the first 4-6 months of your baby’s life.
 Finally, be careful about which herbal medications you’re thinking about giving your kids, as what’s safe for you as an adult may not be so for a child.

 If you’re ever in doubt, check with your practitioner or pharmacist about the interactions of herbs with herbs and herbs with drugs.

-To Learn More about Herbal Medicine, Contact the Professionals at Balanced Care
+To Learn More about Herbal Medicine, Contact Balanced Care